 Faulting the Plastic Holga Lens

-I bought this little Holga lens thinking it would producing interesting effects.
+I bought a little Holga lens thinking it would producing interesting effects.
+Hmmm, I ain’t so sure anymore.

 What, I hear you cry, this lens is the latest biggest craze on the market!
 People are buying it left right and center, and shooting interesting images the world over.
 But I don’t find many of the images produced all that interesting!